-Under the Act, a works licence is required to construct, alter, remove or decommission a domestic and stock bore greater than three metreeress (3m) in depth.
+Under the Act, a works licence is required to construct, alter, remove or decommission a domestic and stock bore greater than three metres in depth.
 If you don’t already have a bore, you will need a works licence for bore construction before engaging a licensed driller.

 To obtain a works licence

-Before drilling commences an application for a works licence to construct a bore construction licence must be submitted and approved.
+Before drilling commences an application for a works licence to construct a bore (bore construction licence) must be submitted and approved.

-You can apply for a bore construction licence online via the My Water – Victorian Water Register.
-Or you can apply by either mailing or emailing the bore construction licence application form, payment and copies of supporting documents to your local Rural Water Corporation.
+You can apply online for a bore construction licence via the My Water – Victorian Water Register.
+Or you can apply by either posting or emailing the bore construction licence application, payment and copies of supporting documents to your local Rural Water Corporation.

 Benefits of applying online include:

-- The application process takes approximately 15 mins.
+- the application process takes approximately 15 minutes

-Note: fees for paper-based applications vary between regions.
+Note: fees for paper-based applications vary between rural water corporations.